WilleDahlgren/Word_counting/README.md

 # Word_counting
 This code is from a lab a partner and I did in an introductory course in python.
 The program counts the occurrence of all words in a textfile.
+The module intended for use is the file "topmost.py".
 The program accepts textfiles in a format that is local to your computer, meaning you have it as a file on your harddrive or in a URL format, the URL must lead to a textfile for it to work.

 The program works by entering 3 argument in the terminal.